 This happens sometime after Feb 3rd 1862 (based on the grave marker seen a little later).

 The poncho at this point is already thoroughly aged, discoloured, and has the bullet holes in it from Ramón's rifle in A Fistful of Dollars.
-Technically the poncho should be in its best condition at this point.
+Technically the poncho should be in its best and newest condition at this point.

 The commonly stated and accepted view is that unlike most films where an actor's wardrobe is duplicated and has spares created for continuity purposes (or for stuntmen) is that there was only ever one original poncho.